Call4Cloud | MMP-C | Autopilot | Device Preparation

 But what will be Retained after you have “checked” the option: “wipe the device, but keep enrollment state and associated user account“?
 Let’s take a look at which data is retained during the wipe.

-Even when Microsoft is saying, User files are Not retained your data in your user profile will not be deleted or wiped!!!
-As an example, if you have some data in Onedrive which was not yet uploaded it is safe, it will not be deleted!
+Even when Microsoft says that User files are not retained, the data in your user profile will not be deleted or wiped!!!
+For example, if you have some data in OneDrive that has not yet been uploaded, it is safe; it will not be deleted!

-As shown above, an example from a device that received a remote Wipe device but with the option to keep the enrollment.
+As shown above, here is an example from a device that received a remote Wipe device but with the option to keep the enrollment.
 Onedrive data is not removed!

 “Not Retain Data”

-But what happens when we DIDN’T select anything and DIDN’T select the option to retain enrollment and the user data and perform a remote wipe on a Windows device.
-I am going to show you what happens and the differences when you perform a Remote wipe on Windows 10 and Windows 11.
+But what happens when we DON’T select anything and DON’T select the option to retain enrollment and user data and perform a remote wipe on a Windows device?

-I dedicated a separate blog about this topic because it was becoming way too large to tell the whole story in this blog.
+I dedicated a separate blog about the Remote Wipe that left data on the device as it was becoming way too large to tell the whole story in this blog.
 So please read it here!

-A quick summary, please beware of the fact that when performing a remote wipe on a BitLocker configured Windows 11 your user data will be moved to the Windows.old folder and is still readable after the wipe!
+In a quick summary, please beware that when we performed a remote wipe in the past on a BitLocker-configured Windows 11, your user data was moved to the Windows.old folder, but it was still readable after the wipe!
+Again, Microsoft fixed the issue, so there is nothing to worry about!

 Android

-Luckily, personally owned android devices with a work profile can’t be wiped.
-Google doesn’t allow factory resetting of personally owned work profile devices from the MDM provider.
+Luckily, personally owned Android devices with a work profile can’t be wiped.
+Google doesn’t allow factory resetting personally owned work profile devices from the MDM provider.

-When you want the option to wipe the device, you need to configure corporate android devices with a work profile.
+When you want the option to wipe the device, you must configure corporate Android devices with a work profile.

 IOS

-But looking at a personally enrolled IOS device, you will notice you can wipe it!!.
-It’s not greyed out?
+But if you look at a personally enrolled IOS device, you will notice you can wipe it!!.
+It’s not greyed out, right?

 The default enrollment is device-based instead of user-based.
 User-based enrollment (UBE) is way better for personal devices because it removes the option to wipe the device.
-UBE restricts the permissions that Intune has when managing the device.
+UBE restricts Intune’s permissions when managing the device.

-But every advantage has its disadvantage, you will need to set up the Apple business manager and provide a DUNS number before you can make use of the user enrollment option, that’s a shame because it can take some time before you have received the duns number and configured ABM.
+But every advantage has its disadvantages.
+You will need to set up the Apple business manager and provide a DUNS number before you can use the user enrollment option.
+That’s a shame because it can take some time before you receive the DUNS number and configure ABM.

 So what happens when you wipe an IOS mobile device?